 Can rabbits eat celery sticks?

-As another part of celery, celery stick is also helpful when added to the rabbit’s diet.
+As another part of celery, a celery stick is also helpful when added to the rabbit’s diet.
 The celery stick with its crunchy texture helps in grinding the rabbit’s teeth.

 Make sure the amount of celery you are offering your bunny should be within the limit.
 Though celery is not harmful to the rabbit, the excess can disturb the digestion of your bunny.